Injured on a Motorcycle in Michigan? Get the Bear on Your Side!

 Each year, thousands of motorcyclists are injured in accidents involving reckless drivers.
 Approximately 25 percent of motorcycle accidents are the result of the bike colliding with a stationary object or the rider losing control, but more than 75 percent are caused by another vehicle colliding with the motorcycle.
 Motorcycles provide little protection, so riders often suffer severe injuries.

-Conybeare Law Office serves the following areas:
+Conybeare Law Office serves the following areas in Michigan: